4 hospitalized after 2nd-floor balcony collapses in Miami Beach

 MIAMI BEACH, FLA.
-(WSVN) - Rescue crews took two men and two women to the hospital after a second-floor balcony at a Miami Beach apartment building collapsed, falling on top on an unoccupied car.
+(WSVN) - Rescue crews took two men and two women to the hospital after a second-floor balcony at a Miami Beach condominium came crashing down on top on an unoccupied car.

-Miami Beach Fire Rescue responded to the scene along 84th Street ands Harding Avenue, at around 10 a.m., Sunday.
+Miami Beach Fire Rescue responded to the scene near Collins Avenue and 85th Street, at around 10 a.m., Sunday.

 7News cameras captured a forest green Chevy Cavalier with the balcony floor and railing still on top of it.

+“Just like out of a movie or something,” said area resident Yecid Benavides Jr.

+A 7News viewer also sent cellphone video of the destruction in the immediate aftermath.

-Officials said the victims were on the balcony when it gave way.
+Officials said the victims were standing on the balcony when it gave way.

+“Then I saw that the balcony had fallen from the second story and on top of the car,” said Benavides.

-No one was inside the vehicle at the time of the collapse.
+No one was inside the vehicle at the time of the collapse, but witnesses said a woman got her leg trapped.

+“I saw three people on the floor.
+The lady was stuck in the balcony under the car; her leg was stuck there.
+It took her 20 minutes to get here out of there,” said area resident Carlos Borelli.
+“The guys on the floor were very hurt.
+There was blood on their knees, and this lady was crying out loud.
+She was really in pain.”

 The male victims are between the ages of 45 and 50, one of the female victims is 45 years old, and the fourth victim’s age has not yet been specified.